ashepper/shepperson-portfolio/dataviz2.md

 # Government Debt Data Visualizations

 Below are three visualizations that all use the same [government debt data](https://data.oecd.org/gga/general-government-debt.htm) from the OECD.
-Here, I experiment with a couple of free, on-line tools for creating quick and easy visualizations.
-The data includes Debt-to-GDP ratios from 34 different countries spanning the years 1995 - 2020.
+The data includes Debt-to-GDP ratios (total general government debt as a percentage of GDP) from 34 different countries spanning the years 1995 - 2020.
+Below, I experiment with a couple of free, on-line tools for creating quick and easy visualizations.

 <i><b>Data Source:</b> OECD (2021), General government debt (indicator). doi: 10.1787/a0528cc2-en (Accessed on 13 September 2021)</i>

 ## Visualization 1: OECD Website Tool
 This first visualization simply uses the chart tool provided on the OECD website.
 This simple tool is quite intuitive; you can scroll to a desired year, highlight specific countries, and choose between visualizing data over time in a line chart, a bar chart for a specific year of data, a map with 'bubbles' whose size indicates the Debt-to-GDP ration, or a simple table.
 While the tool is simple and quick, there is not too much room for customization.
-Users cannot alter colors, or much outside of the type of chart they want or the data they want to display.
-Any further customization would require a more advanced tool
+Users cannot alter colors or really anything outside of the type of chart they want and the data they want to display.
+Any further customization would require a more advanced tool.

 I chose to highlight the United States, to get the reader thinking about where the United States falls in relation to other countries.
 A simple highlight (red) of the US serves this purpose.